This article has been updated.

-Instead of making (and breaking) the same old New Year’s resolutions, try something different this year.
-Make your New Year’s resolutions about your dog.
+Instead of making (and breaking) the same old New Year’s resolution, try something different this year: make your resolution about your dog.

-Here are 10 easy resolutions that can help make 2019 the best year ever for you and your dog.
+Here are 10 easy resolutions that can help make this year the best one yet for you and your dog.

 1. Go for more walks.